$50+ Million Recovered Since 2015

 About Morris Wilson Knepp Jacquette

-Our law firm has achieved a Best Law Firm rating by U.S. News & World Report since 2016 in the areas of medical malpractice law and personal injury law.
+The Morris Wilson Knepp Jacquette law firm achieved a Best Law Firm rating by U.S. News & World Report in the areas of medical malpractice law and personal injury law from 2016 until the rating was discontinued in August 2023.
 We provide client-centered representation and devote tremendous amounts of resources, time, and attention to our clients’ cases to provide them the best chance at maximum compensation.
 Our goal in every medical malpractice case is to help our clients achieve financial security as they face future medical care, therapy, or other rehabilitation bills.
 Cases are accepted across Pennsylvania.
 Call us for a FREE CONSULTATION.
 (610) 825-0500

 We Accept Medical Malpractice Cases Against Hospitals in the Philadelphia Area